You may have Vitamin D deficiency…

 - Bone pain

-Can everyone take Vitamin-D Supplements?
+Can everyone take Vit-D Supplements?
 Most people can take it without any complications but care is needed for following:

 - People on drugs to regulate blood pressure